 Why the Mediterranean Diet (or, should we say, REAL FOOD Diet)?

 It’s not restrictive.
 The meals are delicious and affordable.
 With proper planning it is easy to integrate into a busy lifestyle.
 It's balanced and allows you to eat a wide variety of foods.
-It is safe for most people, young and old.
+It is safe for everyone, young and old.

 - Lower rates of heart disease